dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## What's in a vCon?

 A vCon contains four major categories of data: metadata , dialog , analysis and attachments.
-The metadata portion allows for an expanded set of data from a typical call detail record ([CDR]), with identifications of the participants or parties to the conversation, the issuer of the vCon and tamerproof features such as signatures.
+The metadata portion allows for an expanded set of data from a typical call detail record ([CDR]), with identifications of the participants or parties to the conversation, references to related or earlier versions of the vCon.
 The dialog portion contains a set of multimedia and mime elements, each representing the actual, physical conversation in it's original media form: text, audio or video.
 The analysis portion contains data derived from the metadata and dialog portions, intended to carry items like transcripts, translations, summaries, text to speech, sentiment analysis and other semantic tagging.
 Finally, the attachment portion contains any other documents, such as slide deck or sales lead information, which provides context and support for the conversation itself.
+The vCon may also container integrety checking infromation such as the issuer of the vCon and tamerproof features such as signatures.

 A vCon acts as the definition of the conversation, and are created by systems during and after the conversation itself.
 Some communication modes, like SMS texting, lack natural session boundaries and require explicit definition.  vCons may have two or more parties involved, but at least one should be a human.
 For instance, an interaction between a bot and a human is an appropriate scope for vCons, but a converstion between two bots would not.

-Due to the size and complexity of the dialog portion of a vCon, both inline and externally referenced dialog, analysis, attachments and other vCon reference assets are supported.
+Due to the size and complexity of some portions of a vCon, both inline and externally referenced dialog, analysis, attachments and other vCon reference assets are supported.
-For instance, vCons may reference a videoconference media as an external URL with an accompanying signature of the contents to detect tampering.
+For instance, vCons may reference a videoconference media recording as an external URL with an accompanying signature of the contents to detect tampering.
-Alteratively, vCons may contain the media of the entire dialog internally, keeping the conversation in one place, and optionally encrypted.
+Alteratively, vCons may directly contain the media of the entire dialog internally, keeping the conversation in one place, and optionally encrypted.

 vCons are designed to be a digital asset, versioned and signed.
-For instance, different versions of vCon may arise from due to redaction (e.g. for PII or other reasons), added analysis or the addition of other content.
+For instance, different versions of vCon may arise due to redaction (e.g. for PII or other reasons), added analysis or the addition of other content.
 In the metadata, vCons contain the unique ID of the parent vCon, such that they may be traveressed while maintaining their data integrity and provenance.

 ## Use Cases and Requirements